gerekper/ganjaking/wp-content/plugins/woocommerce-order-delivery/readme.txt

 == Changelog ==

+= 1.8.0 October 8, 2020 =
+* Fix - Compatibility with WooCommerce Subscriptions.

+= 1.8.0 October 7, 2020 =
+* Feature - Limit the number of orders per day or time frame.

 = 1.7.1 September 14, 2020 =
 * Tweak - Tested compatibility with WC 4.5.
 * Tweak - Tested compatibility with WP 5.5.